Tenant facing eviction says landlord ignored maintenance requests

 "I have to find somewhere else to move.
 I don't know how I'm going to do it, I just got to figure it out," Houston said.

-Houston and her four children have been living in a house on Atlanta Avenue and says she withheld rent because of their living conditions.
+Houston and her four children have been living in a house on Atlanta Avenue, and she says she withheld rent because of their living conditions.

 "I'm living with mold and mildew, water coming out of the walls," she said.